iacchus/awesomewm-capslock-widget/README.md

 -- etcetc... more config here...

 -- SECOND.
-Add the widget to the wibox: Look for "-- Right widgets", as shown below, and add:
+Add the widget to the wibox: Look for "-- Right widgets", as shown below, and add the line `capslock,` where you want to see the widget:
     s.mywibox:setup {
 -- more config here
       { -- Right widgets